Both tools ask a DNS server a question and print the answer. The difference is how much they show you.

 What nslookup shows, and what it hides

 dig shows the whole message.
-When you need the TTL to diagnose a caching issue, the aa flag to confirm you reached an authoritative server, the tc flag to catch a truncated answer, or the DNSSEC records, dig is the tool.
+When you need the TTL to diagnose a caching issue, the aa flag to confirm you reached an authoritative server, the tc flag to catch a truncated answer, or the (DNS Security Extensions) records, dig is the tool.
 Its output is denser, but nothing is hidden.

 A rule of thumb